ericvpineda/rke-construction/notes.md

     - solution:
         - replaceall " " with no space in userinput
         - replaceAll "_" with no underline in prisma schema variable
+- fix createdAt text not showing on cloud images
+    - need to reformat prisma images schema + reupload to cloud

 Questions:
 - how to best error handle in middleware